-Andrew Craig is a graduate assistant at the Institute for Advanced Jesuit Studies.
+Andrew Craig is a graduate assistant with the Institute for Advanced Jesuit Studies.
 He is in his first year of study for the M.A. in Theology and Ministry program at Boston College.
 He received his B.A. in Secondary Education and English from Boston College.
 His primary concentrations are in youth and young adult ministry and education, as well as combining art, music, and ministry.

 Molly Crawford is a graduate assistant with the Institute for Advanced Jesuit Studies.
-She is currently pursuing her M.T..S degree with a concentration in systematic theology at Boston College School of Theology and Ministry.
+She is currently pursuing her M.T.S degree with a concentration in systematic theology at Boston College School of Theology and Ministry.
 She earned her B.A. in Theology from Fordham University and a certificate in America Catholic Studies from the Curran Center for American Catholic Studies.

 Louis Maltese is a ThM student in the Boston College School of Theology and Ministry.
 His thesis work is in political theology and focuses on the theme of exile and the early Church in the east.
 He earned his Joint Masters in Philosophy and Theology at Boston College, and his B.A. in Philosophy at Portland State University's Honors College.